edwinthomasg/hugo/content/menus/about.md

     weight: 1
 title: About
 ---

-This is about page for a company
+ **This is about page summary this is about page summary. this is about page summary.**<!--more--> *this is about page summary this is about page summary. this is about page summary.*